Celino Cruz

 Celino Salazar Cruz (born July 22, 1977) is a Filipino former professional basketball player.
 A deadly left-handed shooter, he is best known for his clutch plays.
 Cruz played eight seasons in the Philippine Basketball Association (PBA).
-After playing for the Far Eastern University (FEU) Tamaraw in college, Cruz was drafted by the Talk 'N Text Phone Pals nineteenth overall in the 2002 PBA draft.
+After playing for the MLQU Stallions and the FEU Tamaraws in college, Cruz was drafted by the Talk 'N Text Phone Pals 19th overall in the 2002 PBA draft.
+Before entering the PBA, he played for several teams in the semi-pro Philippine Basketball League (PBL).
 He started his professional career as a rookie with the Shell Turbo Chargers in the 2004–05 PBA season, and later played for the Red Bull Barako before being traded to the Burger King Whoopers and then the Purefoods Tender Juicy Giants.
+He then closed out his career with stints with Barangay Ginebra, the Powerade Tigers, and a return to Barako.